Whoop

 Every result includes a professional assessment from a BIG-registered doctor.
 For treatment decisions, discuss your results with your GP.

-LH is a critical pituitary hormone for athletes, as it regulates sex hormone production that influences recovery, body composition, and training adaptation.
+LH is a critical pituitary hormone for active individuals, as it regulates sex hormone production that influences recovery, body composition, and training adaptation.
 Monitoring LH can help detect overtraining-related hormonal disruption.

 Reference ranges may vary between laboratories.
 When you order a test, a BIG-registered doctor assesses your personal results in context.
 For treatment decisions, discuss your results with your GP.